pinardy/big-data-kafka-spark/README.md

 ## Folder Structure

 ```
 ├──- docker-compose.yml              Docker compose file to start up all application containers
+├──- docker-compose-storage.yml      Docker compose file to start up all storage containers
 🗂️── data                            Store data to be used for application (Would be made avaiable upon startup of MinIO)
 🗂️── consumer                        Consumer application code
 🗂️── producer                        Producer application code
 ```
 ## Getting Started